processone/rtb/README.md

 - **publish_interval**: `pos_integer() | false`

-  An interval to send PUBLISH messages at.
+  An interval between sending PUBLISH messages.
 Can be set to `false` in order to disable sending PUBLISH messages completely.
 The value is in **seconds**.
   The default is 600 (10 minutes).